lalarsen02/COS_IW_Project/README.md

 # The Development of a Convolutional Neural Network for the Classification of Drum Sounds

-This repository contains the code for the implementation of my Junior Independent Work.
+### Junior Independent Work | Advised by Brian Kernighan

-Advised by Brian Kernighan
+This repository contains the code for the implementation of my Junior Independent Work, where I designed and implemented a Convolutional Neural Network (CNN) to classify various drum sounds.

 ## Abstract